decor

 What Increases the Risk of Breast Cancer?

 Certain people are at greater risk of developing breast cancer.
-Many of these people may choose to get a mastectomy and subsequent breast reconstruction surgery as a preventative measure.
+Many of these people may choose to get a preventative mastectomy and subsequent breast reconstruction surgery as a preventative measure.
 The following factors can increase the risk of developing breast cancer:

 • Gender